 Energy Efficient Appliances

 Whether it’s to save money or reduce your carbon footprint there are plenty of reasons to be mindful of your appliance’s energy consumption.
 Energy saving appliances can help save money on your bills, while special features can help you save money and waste in other ways like reducing your food waste or water usage.
 Energy efficient appliances can help you save money on your bills, with some switches helping to save up to £100 per year, keep reading to find some of the most energy efficient appliances on the market and find out how buying energy saving appliances can help save money on your bills.

 If you want to go further in your pursuit of a green lifestyle look out for special features which help to reduce waste.
 For example the Vita Fresh drawer from Bosch holds the temperature at 0°C keeping your meat and fish fresher for longer and reducing food waste.
 Similarly, the Liebherr Bio-Fresh drawers are adapted to keep different foods at the optimum temperature and humidity for freshness whether it be meat, fruit and veg, or fish.

-Something else to consider when shopping for a fridge-freezer is size, smaller models will sometimes use less energy than larger higher rated models as it takes less energy to cool a smaller space.
+Something else to consider when shopping for an energy efficient fridge-freezer is size, smaller models will sometimes use less energy than larger higher rated models as it takes less energy to cool a smaller space.
 Consider how much food shopping you do and choose your size accordingly.
 This will also help to reduce food waste as studies show we don’t like to see empty space in the fridge so will over-buy food to fill it.

 There are lots of great features on washing machines these days to help you save energy.
 Look for fuzzy logic when shopping for your machine, this clever technology weighs your wash load and adjusts the water and cycle length for the most efficient wash.
 If you need to do several smaller loads look for machines with an express, rapid or 20 minute wash function, this way you don’t waste water and energy doing a full wash for a half load.
 It’s also worth looking for brushless motor machines, which have less friction in the motor, not only does this mean a quiet wash it also means the machine works more efficiently, lowering the energy usage.
 Hotpoint’s Gentle Power technology releases a stream of water through the top of the drum ensuring that the water is evenly distributed into the garments so the machine doesn’t have to work as hard to thoroughly was the clothes, this clever feature can save up to 65% energy and 59% water in a load.